virtualcitySYSTEMS/map-ui/documentation/WINDOWS.md

 - `headerTitle` defining the window title
 - `headerIcon` defining an optional window icon
 - `headerActions` an array of `VcsActions` providing additional functionality
-- `headerActionsOverflowCount` the number of buttons rendered until overflow (default 3) and
+- `headerActionsOverflow` the number of buttons rendered until overflow (default 3) and
 - `infoUrl` an optional url referencing a help page (see [Help](./HELP.md#window-info)).

 ```js